 The file is compressed and under the file limit size.

 Can you assist in fixing this error or is this some policy for CUNY?

-#2 Updated by Marilyn Weber about 1 year ago
+Updated by Marilyn Weber over 3 years ago

 Still no luck -

 I tried today to upload a ppsx file (the professor’s week 2 file) and unfortunately I got the same error message.

 “SOCY2201-Week2Video.ppsx” has failed to upload.